HsiaoTienFan/KnowledgeMap/Data Science/README.md

-This folder will consist of the Data Science aspects of the knowledge map.
+This folder will consist of the Data Science elements of the knowledge map.

-To add:
+To be add:
  - Statistics aspects